Five homemade Christmas gift ideas 2021

 Arm Knitted Blanket

-Try your hand (or arm!) at this fun and cosy blanket, perfect for a grandchild to throw over the bed or to cuddle under watching their favourite movies in the New Year!
+Try your hand (or arm!) at making this fun and cosy blanket, perfect for a grandchild to throw over the bed or to cuddle under watching their favourite movies in the New Year!

 Find this gift idea and more here.